-Small batch pumpkin cookies is a recipe you need in your arsenal for those days you want to practice portion control while enjoying the best pumpkin chocolate chip cookies ever.
-These pumpkin cookies are soft and cake-like; almost like the top of a muffin.
+Small Batch Pumpkin Cookies is a recipe you need in your arsenal for those days you want to practice portion control while still enjoying the best pumpkin chocolate chip cookies ever.
+These pumpkin cookies are soft and cake-like– almost like the top of a muffin.

-BUT there are times where you might not need to bring cookies to share, but still have a craving to fulfill.
+However, there are times where you might not need cookies to share, but still have a craving to fulfill.
 And you might not want the leftover 2 dozen tempting you from the counter.
-My self control in those situations are less than commendable.
+My self control in those situations is less than commendable.

-Or maybe you have the self control of a champion (or metabolism of a hummingbird) but don’t want to store cookies or deal with freezing and thawing them?
+Or do you have the self control of a champion, but don’t want to store cookies or deal with freezing and thawing the?
 Then yes, small batch pumpkin cookies are going to come in handy.

-- Once smooth, we’ll add in dry ingredients: the salt, baking powder, pumpkin pie spice, cinnamon, flour, and chocolate chips.
+- Once smooth, we’ll add in dry ingredients: Salt, baking powder, pumpkin pie spice, cinnamon, flour, and chocolate chips.

 How to use leftover pumpkin:

-With all that leftover pumpkin, you’ve got lots of options for how to use it up.
+With all that leftover pumpkin, you have lots of options for how to use it up.
 Below are some of our favorites!

 - Healthy options: Pumpkin Overnight Oats or this Pumpkin Protein Shake

 - Cakes: Pumpkin Cake, Pumpkin Cupcakes, Pumpkin Coffee Cake

 - Most popular pumpkin recipes: Pumpkin Cheesecake Bars, Healthy Pumpkin Bread, Pumpkin Snickerdoodles